PepijndeReus/PepijndeReus/README.md

 - 🔖 Or check my [LinkedIn profile](https://nl.linkedin.com/in/pepijndereus)

 ## Repositories
+- [This repo](https://github.com/PepijndeReus/Privacy-Enhancing-ML) contains the code used for [my paper](https://scholar.google.com/scholar?oi=bibs&hl=nl&cluster=18290856347761732206) at the international conference on ICT 4 sustainability.
-[This repo](https://github.com/PepijndeReus/AMdEX_AF-KLM_Demo) contains the notebooks I used in a demo for the AI for sustainability initiave by Air France - KLM.
+- [This repo](https://github.com/PepijndeReus/AMdEX_AF-KLM_Demo) contains the notebooks I used in a demo for the AI for sustainability initiave by Air France - KLM.
 ### University
 [This repo](https://github.com/PepijndeReus/Privacy-Enhancing-ML) contains my thesis for my bachelor studies Artificial Intelligence at the University of Amsterdam.